colorfulnotion/docs.colorfulnotion.com/source/index.html.md

 --------- | -----------|
 symbol   |  The asset symbol for the primary xcm Asset|
 priceUSD   |  The estimated asset price at the time of xcm transfer|
-origination   |  Contains the transfer info at the destination chain|
+origination   |  Contains the transfer info at the origination chain|
 destination  |  Contains information about the destination chain|
 relay   |  Contains info about the relayChain|